 Editor's note: Capital Pride is hosting online events throughout the month of June.
 In-person events may take place this fall.

 This street festival and parade celebrates pride in the LGBTQ communities in Washington, DC.
 A 1.5-mile parade on Saturday with floats, vehicles, marchers, and entertainment starts at 4:20 p.m. at P and 22nd Streets, finishing at 14th and R Streets.

 Learn about all sorts of topics at AFI DOCS, an annual documentary film festival in the Washington, DC area put on by the American Film Institute.
-Nearly 100 films will be screened in theaters around Washington, including the AFI Silver Theatre in Silver Spring, MD.
+The full lineup of events will be announced on June 10.

 Enjoy a big top showcase bursting with action-packed performances, colorful lights, pulsating music and international soul, including acts from all over the world.
-The circus starts a month-long run at National Harbor in June, and this year, it's celebrating its 25th anniversary.
+The circus starts a month-long run at National Harbor in June.

 If you love barbecue, you’ll love the food samples, cooking demonstrations, interactive displays, and children’s activities at this sizzling summer festival on Pennsylvania Avenue, NW between 3rd & 7th Streets.
 See a hot dog eating contest and watch as the nation's best grill masters duke it out.

 When: Monday, June 1, 2020 to Tuesday, June 30, 2020

 Editor's note: This year's Smithsonian Folklife Festival has been postponed indefinitely.